Are you living in a poorly maintained property?

 As a tenant, you have rights and you don’t have to suffer unnecessarily.
 You are entitled to:

 - A structurally sound building that is safe to live in

-- Proper working drains and gutters that are free from obstruction
+- Properly working drains and gutters

 - An adequate heating system

-- Access to water, gas and electricity
+- Safe access to water, gas and electricity

 - Working sanitation, including basins, sinks, baths and toilets